 Origin and History

 The full version of Matsyendrasana was the favorite pose of Sage Matsyendranath, the founder of Hatha Yoga and Nath Sampradaya (Nath tradition).
 Hatha Yoga Pradipika describes the full form of Matsyendrasana.

 Curious legend of Sage Matsyendra

 There is a legend about Sage Matsyendra.
 Once Lord Shiva (Lord Adinath) went to a lonely island with Goddess Parvati.
 He taught the secrets of Yoga to Parvati.
-Lord Shiva saw a fish heard that teaching and remain still its mind being concentrated.
+Lord Shiva saw a fish hear that teaching and remain still its mind being concentrated.
 On seeing the concentration, Lord Shiva took mercy on the Fish and made him an accomplished Yogi with a divine body.
 He came to be known as Matsyendra.
 Alternate versions of this legend are also available.
 Thus Lord Adinath is the founder of Hatha Yoga and Yogi Matsyendranath is the first disciple.